6 Ways To Deal When You're Bored With Your Life

 4. Mind your body.

-When I used to be bored, bummed, or burnt-out, my automatic reaction was to gorge myself on a pan of brownies to feel better.
+During a time in life when I was bored, bummed, and burnt out, my automatic reaction was to gorge myself on a pan of brownies to feel better.
 And the result, predictably, was that I would feel better for 15 minutes and then feel a heck of a lot worse.
-Passion vampires love it when we eat junk and skip our exercise routines.
-Don’t give them that satisfaction.
+Once you make healthy eating and steady exercise a priority, your body and mind will thank you for it.

 5. Write up one dream per day.